andehen/nqueenGPU/README.md

 at EPFL.
 The aim of the project is to solve the n-queen puzzle on GPU by a state-space search approach.

+### Finished
+Project is finished.
+See the report for results and concusion.

+On average i obtaind a speedup of ~ 7 compared to a single CPU.
+This can possibly be imporved by making use of share memory rather than global memory.

 ### Pre-release 26th May
 Here is a short status on the project.
 Report is far from finished.
 I have